maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: In the past, the school didn’t do a big development effort because it’s expensive.
 We have limited resources to do it with, but hopefully the development office pays off its “cultivation” investment.

-ART STUDENT: Question about relationship between academic excellence and scholarship.
+RYAN: Question about relationship between academic excellence and scholarship.

 EPSTEIN: If you went to another college besides Cooper.
 Did it ever matter to you if the next guy was paying or not?
 Because I went to Stony Brook for a year, and [there were various forms of subsidy], and nobody cared.